FangXiong-main/fx-tools/README.md

 | `@NotNullField` | Field | Throw `JsonConvertFailureError` if the value is null after parsing. |
 | `@NotNullClass` | Class | Same as `@NotNullField`, but applies to every field in the class. |
 | `@TimeType` | Field | Specify a custom `LocalDateTime` format pattern. |

-### Experimental Evaluation

-All performance experiments reported in the paper were conducted against Jackson 2.15.2 and Gson 2.14.0 on both Windows and macOS, using Amazon Corretto 16.
-Test payloads covered three sizes (≈0.9 KB, ≈8.0 KB, ≈17.9 KB) with multi-level nested Maps and `LocalDateTime` fields.
-Key findings:

-- **Cold-start latency:** 6–7× faster than Jackson and Gson on both platforms.
-- **Hot-path performance:** On par with Jackson and Gson for kilobyte-scale payloads.
-- **Long-run stability:** Lower latency variation than Jackson under sustained load.

-The test suite was developed and executed in a separate benchmarking project.
-For details on the experimental setup, see Section 4 of the [paper].

-### Paper

-For a full description of the engine's design, architecture, and experimental evaluation, please refer to the *SoftwareX* submission:

-> Fang X, Pan C, Xie M. FxTools: A lightweight JSON codec engine for Java.
-> *SoftwareX*, 2026.

-If you use this software in your research, please cite the paper above.

----

 ## FxRedis — Redis Utilities